 This faux-fat depletes the body’s ability to process and absorb fat soluble vitamins, which we need for good health.
 It can also cause serious issues with your gastrointestinal tract.
 So don’t be surprised if you eat olestra-infused chips and have irritable bowel syndrome.
-Get yourself a Squatty Potty and a super dose of probiotics to start repairing any damage done to your gut.
+In order to bring relief to your body, get yourself a Squatty Potty and a super dose of probiotics to start repairing any damage done to your gut.

 3. Brominated Vegetable Oil (BVO)

 Found in sports drinks and citrus-flavored sodas, “this emulsifier prevents flavoring from separating and floating to the surface of beverages,” says Calton.
 High levels of this lovely additive mess up your thyroid and can cause thyroid cancer, since it prevents the thyroid from absorbing iodine.
-The main function of the thyroid in the endocrine system is to regulate your metabolism, which is your body’s ability to break down food and convert it to energy.
+The main function of the thyroid in the endocrine system is to regulate your metabolism.
+The endocrine systme is your body’s ability to break down food and convert it to energy.
 BVO has been banned in 100 other countries; however, the United States regards it as safe when consumed on an interim basis.
 Long live America!

 4. Potassium Bromate (aka Brominated Flour)

-While most countries wait a week for flour to whiten naturally, the American food processors prefer to use azodicarbonamide to bleach flour immediately.
+While most countries wait a week for flour to whiten naturally, the American food supply processors prefer to use azodicarbonamide to bleach flour immediately.
 This ingredient has quite a range of uses.
-It’s found in bread and sneaker soles alike, adding a certain bounce factor to foods or foamed plastics.
+Unfortunately, it’s found in bread and sneaker soles alike, adding a certain bounce factor to foods or foamed plastics.
 Read more about this additive here.

 It’s up to us to leave these nasty ingredients on the shelves.
-Do not let big corporations poison you for a quick buck!
+Do not let big corporations continue to poison our food supply and you for a quick buck!
 Fortunately, perceived loopholes in the FDA’s additive approval process are stirring public concern and political will to revise their policies.
 Let’s keep pressuring them until we see significant and positive changes.